enkidevs/curriculum/docker/fundamentals/images/docker-images.md

 ---
 ## Footnotes

-[1: SHA]
-In cryptography, SHA (Secure Hash Algorithm) is a cryptographic hash function which takes an input and produces a hash value known as a message digest – typically rendered as a hexadecimal number.
+[1: SHA] In cryptography, SHA (Secure Hash Algorithm) is a cryptographic hash function which takes an input and produces a hash value known as a message digest, typically rendered as a hexadecimal number.